rewdy/fuze/readme.markdown

 # FUZE Theme

-This is a simple theme for Drupal.
+Fuze is a minimal Drupal 7 theme featuring the Open Sans font available from Google fonts.